earkevin11/Containers/README.md

 # Why do we need containers?
-- To save on compute costs, companies will install applications on one machine.
+- Companies will spend a lot of money install applications on multiple machines.
-- To prevent one application from affecting another application on the same machine, we use containers like Docker.
+- To save compute costs, and to prevent one application from affecting another application on the same machine, we use containers like Docker.
 - They're isolated units that contain an application.
-Machinse can have multiple containers.
-There won't be any application conflict.
+- Machines can have multiple containers.
+There won't be any application conflict because the container isolates them.

 # Applications on their own machines